This story has been updated

 I will be back in August reporting at the trade publication I work for www.growthcapitlist.com and here at www.teribuhl.com.
 I want to thank my readers in advance for their support!
 I am proud of my journalism ethics and I hope by now you know I will never stop working to expose the truth and help those who can not speak for themselves.

-UPDATE 8.7.16 – I am FREE.
+UPDATE 8.7.16 – I am FREE and back at work.
 I served the full 30 day sentence.
 Your donations were life saving.
 Thank You!!!
 I gave an exclusive interview to a freelance journalist for Vice Media right before I went to York Correctional Institution.
 She earned the interview because she was the first journalist who had actually looked through trial/court records to get both sides of the story and didn’t just rewrite a judge’s legal opinion.
 She is also a good writer – check out the story which ran July 28th here.
 Stay tuned for more reporting on what I saw and experienced in Connecticut’s only female jail.